-As part of obtaining reasonable assurance about whether the Lincoln Parish Sales and Use Tax Commission's financial statements are free of material misstatement, I performed tests of its compliance with certain provisions of laws, regulations and contracts, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+As part of obtaining reasonable assurance about whether the Lincoln Parish Sales and Use Tax Commission's financial statements are free of material misstatement, I performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of my audit and accordingly, I do not express such an opinion.
-The results of my tests disclosed no instances of noncompliance that are required to be reported under Government Auditing Standards.
+The results of my tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-This report is intended solely for the information and use of management of the Commission, and the Louisiana Legislative Auditor, and is not intended to be and should not be used by anyone other than these specified parties.
-However, this report is a matter of public record and its distribution is not limited.
+This report is intended solely for the information and use of management, the Board of Commissioners, and federal awarding agencies and pass-through entities and is not intended to be and should not be used by anyone other than these specified parties.
+Under Louisiana Revised Statute 24:513, this report is to be distributed by the Legislative Auditor as a public document.